-In fact, before this newspaper exposed characters like Flounder the fish (voiced by Jacob Tremblay), Sebastian the crab (voiced by Daveed Diggs) or Scuttle the bird (Awkwafina) to talk about how Disney "ruined the childhood" of the audience when creating live-action images for these characters, the Vietnamese online community passed around pictures of the characters and expressed surprise at their live-action appearances.
+In fact, before this newspaper revealed characters like Flounder the fish (voiced by Jacob Tremblay), Sebastian the crab (voiced by Daveed Diggs) or Scuttle the bird (Awkwafina) to talk about how Disney had "ruined the childhood" of the audience when creating live-action versions of these characters, the Vietnamese online community had been passing around pictures of the characters and expressing surprise at their live-action appearances.

-The paper does not hide its rather frank and pessimistic view of how Disney filmmakers "treat" their animal characters when they are remade into live-action versions.
-The paper writes: "Experience over the years has shown us that we should not put too much hope in the characters from old Disney films being remade into live-action versions."
+This publication doesn't hide its rather frank and pessimistic view of how Disney filmmakers "treat" their animal characters when they are remade into live-action versions.
+It writes: "Experience over the years has shown us that we shouldn't expect too much from characters from old Disney films being remade into live-action versions."

 This newspaper cited cases such as the design of the character Dumbo in Tim Burton's remake of the same name and called it "a real nightmare in character design"; or the characters in Jon Favreau's The Lion King were commented as "extremely gloomy".